-While the Pembrokeshire Well-being Assessment and Well-being Plan have not been completed (scheduled for 2018), as an interim measure the Authority has set out seven well-being objectives which contribute to the Well-being Goals.
-In order to continue to meet the requirements of the Local Government Measure, the agreed Well-being objectives will also be our Improvement Objectives for the next year.
+While the Pembrokeshire Well-being Assessment and Well-being Plan have not been completed (we expect the plan to be agreed in 2018), as an interim measure the Authority has set out six well-being objectives which contribute to the Well-being Goals.
+In order to continue to meet the requirements of the Local Government Measure, 2009, the agreed Well-being objectives will also be our Improvement Objectives for the next year.